Welcome to dbt-score

 is a linter for dbt metadata.

-dbt allows data practitioners to organize their data in to models and sources.
-Those models and sources have metadata associated with them: documentation, tests, types, etc.
+dbt allows data practitioners to organize their data into models and sources.
+Those models and sources have metadata associated with them: documentation, tests, types, etc. dbt supports more types of entities, e.g. snapshots, analysis, seeds and more.

 dbt-score